-Bioactive cross-scale interfacial functionalization: improve the seawater corrosion resistance of basalt fiber composite insulation material
+Bioactive cross-scale interfacial functionalization: improving the seawater corrosion resistance of basalt fiber composite insulation materials

 Abstract

-To improve the poor interfacial bonding between basalt fiber reinforced composite materials in marine environments and promote their application in large-scale electrical equipment.
-The paper uses chitosan and polydopamine nanoparticles to create a cross-scale structure on the basalt fiber surface.
-It also provides a detailed analysis of the infiltration properties of basalt fiber after coating treatment and conducts experiments on seawater corrosion for the composite material (DCS-BFRP).
+To improve the poor interfacial bonding between basalt fiber-reinforced composite materials in marine environments and promote their application in large-scale electrical equipment, this paper uses chitosan and polydopamine nanoparticles to create a cross-scale structure on the basalt fiber surface.
+It also provides a detailed analysis of the infiltration properties of basalt fiber after coating treatment and conducts experiments on seawater corrosion of the composite material (DCS-BFRP).
 These experiments demonstrate the improved corrosion resistance of the composite.
-Biocative coatings by testing the electrical, mechanical, and physical properties of DCS-BFRP.
-Results show that, compared to commercial basalt fibers, coating treatment effectively improves hydrophilicity and tensile strength, increasing surface energy by 26.10%, permeability by 63.52%, and TFBT strength by 34.82%, while promoting a more prominent interfacial bonding effect.
-After seawater corrosion, the breakdown strength retention rate of DCS-BFRP reached 72.57%, the dielectric loss factor increased to 1.25%, the bending strength retention rate reached 75.59%, the self-corrosion current density decreased by 24.54%, and it has stronger hydrolysis resistance and higher glass transition temperature.
-The cross-scale composite bioactive coating combines the advantages of both "rigid" and "soft" transition layers.
-It resists the erosion of corrosive media on the fibers, improves the seawater corrosion resistance of DCS-BFRP, and provides a reference for the research and development of environmentally friendly special infiltration agent for basalt fibers.
+The bioactive coatings were analysed by testing the electrical, mechanical, and physical properties of DCS-BFRP.
+The results show that, compared to commercial basalt fiber, the coating treatment effectively improves the hydrophilicity and tensile strength, increasing the surface energy by 26.10%, the permeability by 63.52%, and the TFBT strength by 34.82%, while promoting a more prominent interfacial bonding effect.
+After seawater corrosion, the breakdown strength retention rate of DCS-BFRP reached 72.57%, the dielectric loss factor increased to 1.25%, the bending strength retention rate reached 75.59%, the self-corrosion current density decreased by 24.54%, and it had stronger hydrolysis resistance and higher glass transition temperature.
+The cross-scale composite bioactive coating combines the advantages of both “rigid” and “soft” transition layers.
+It resists the erosion of corrosive media on the fibers, improves the seawater corrosion resistance of DCS-BFRP, and provides a reference for the research and development of environmentally friendly special infiltration agents for basalt fibers.